 Head-on accidents.
-Head-on accidents tend to be the most serious and dangerous accidents, even if the cars aren’t traveling very fast.
+Head-on accidents tend to be the most serious and dangerous accidents, even if cars aren’t traveling very fast.
 These accidents often happen at intersections or when someone is traveling on the wrong side of the road.
 When that happens, there’s a high chance the other driver might be intoxicated.
 If you’re involved in a head-on collision, it’s likely to result in irreparable car damage, serious injuries, and sometimes even death.

-Vehicle vs. Non-vehicle Crashes
+Vehicle vs. Non-Vehicle Crashes

 Sometimes, a car doesn’t collide with another moving vehicle.
 Sometimes cars crash into some other object on or near the road.

 Fixed object accidents.
 Fixed objects are objects that don’t move.
 On the road, these objects could include light poles, fire hydrants, road signs, embankments, and other similar objects.
 Depending on the car’s speed, the object, and whether or not the people in the car are wearing seatbelts, these types of crashes can cause car damage and injuries.

 Stationary object accidents.
 These accidents involve another car, but that car isn’t being moved or operated at the time of the crash.
 So hitting a parked car on the road or in a parking lot would qualify has a stationary object accident.
 Luckily, these kinds of accidents don’t generally involve serious injuries, but they can cause damage to both vehicles depending on the severity of the crash.